Skip to Main Content

 Understanding the Natural Aggregation

 Aggregation refers to the mathematical strategy that is used to calculate the grade items into a final score for the course in the gradebook.
 All grade items are converted into percentages by dividing the assigned by the maximum scores that is possible for an assignment.
 The percentages are then aggregated into a total score for the course.
-In the Moodle gradebook, Natural is the only aggregation that is available.

 • Natural allows the instructor to display course totals as the sum of all points.